top of page

 Notes

-[1] What is really uncanny about my calling it a Romeo and Juliet story is that Hans loved this story.
-I would learn this after the fact.
+[1] What’s uncanny about my calling it a Romeo and Juliet story is that Hans loved that play.
+I only learned this later, after the comparison had already taken root.

-[2] Nevertheless, to this day, I grapple with how to recontextualize the story and images in a manner that examine one aspect of my relationship with Hans without it being dismissed as Nazi Chic.
+[2] Even now, I continue to wrestle with how to recontextualize the story and its imagery in a way that examines one aspect of my relationship with Hans without it being reduced to or dismissed as Nazi chic.

 Comments